xunjiexu/xunjiexu.github.io/_posts/2020-10-07-git-overleaf.md

 ## If you're not familiar with git ...
 There are many tutorials which can be found by google.
-But you don't need to go through a complete tutorials.
+But you don't need to go through a complete tutorial.
 Knowing "git clone", "git pull", "git push", "git commit", "git add", "git status" should be enough to for basic use of git with Overleaf.